ABOUT THE CONSORTIUM

 3. Promote healthy inclusion of fathers in family life.

-Four working groups co-ordinate the national multi-site and multi-institutional collaboration.
-Our first domain of enquiry was fatherhood and sleep, specifically associations between fathers’ sleep and mental health.
-Three publications have already emerged from this body of work.
+The AFRC coordinates four working groups which represent national multi-site and multi-institutional collaboration.
+Four publications have already emerged from this body of work.

 Sleep, mental health and wellbeing among fathers of infants up to one year postpartum: A scoping review (Literature Review Group)